 ICYMI: Here's what happened Monday in Mets Land

-The Mets (10-6, first place in the NL East, 0.5 game up on second place Phillies) face the Phillies in Philadelphia on Tuesday at 7:05 p.m.
+The Mets (12-10, first place in NL East, tied with the Phillies) face Philadelphia on Tuesday night at 7:10 p.m. on SNY.
 Here's what went down on Monday in case you missed it...

 Tweets